Transcatheter Aortic Valve Replacement

 What will happen before a TAVR?

 - You may need an echocardiogram, angiogram, EKG, or CT scan before your procedure.
-These tests will help your healthcare provider plan your procedure.
+These tests will help your provider plan your procedure.
 They will also make sure a TAVR is safe for you.
 You may need to stop taking blood thinner medicine several days before your procedure.
 This will prevent heavy bleeding during your procedure.

-- Your healthcare provider will talk to you about how to prepare for your procedure.
-He may tell you not to eat or drink anything after midnight on the day of your procedure.
-He will tell you what medicines to take or not take on the day of your procedure.
+- Your provider will talk to you about how to prepare for your procedure.
+He or she may tell you not to eat or drink anything after midnight on the day of your procedure.
+He or she will tell you what medicines to take or not take on the day of your procedure.
 You may stay in the hospital 2 to 5 days after your procedure.
 Arrange for someone to drive you home and stay with you.
 This person can call 911 if you have problems at home.

 What will happen during a TAVR?

 - You may be given general anesthesia to keep you asleep and free from pain during your procedure.
 You may instead be given IV sedation and local anesthesia.
 IV sedation will make you feel calm and relaxed during the procedure.
 With local anesthesia, you may still feel pressure or pushing during your procedure, but you should not feel any pain.
 You may be given an antibiotic through your IV to prevent a bacterial infection.
-Tell healthcare providers if you have ever had an allergic reaction to an antibiotic.
+Tell providers if you have ever had an allergic reaction to an antibiotic.

-- Your healthcare provider will insert another catheter into your heart.
+- Your provider will insert another catheter into your heart.
 This catheter will hold a balloon, a stent, and the new valve.
 The new valve will be inside of the stent.
-When the catheter reaches your valve, your healthcare provider will expand the balloon.
+When the catheter reaches your valve, your provider will expand the balloon.
 The balloon will push your old valve against the walls of your heart.
 The stent and new valve will be put in the old valve's position.
 The balloon will be deflated.
 The stent will continue to hold your old valve out of the way.
 It will also keep your new valve in the correct place.

-- Your healthcare provider will remove the catheter and wire.
-He may use clamps, stitches, or other devices to close the incision.
+- Your provider will remove the catheter and wire.
+He or she may use clamps, stitches, or other devices to close the incision.
 Pressure will be applied to the incision for several minutes to stop any bleeding.
 A pressure bandage or other pressure device may be placed over the incision to help prevent more bleeding.

 What will happen after a TAVR?